What We Offer

 Social Work (BA Hons), DipSW

-With a background in social work and a proven record in recruitment, project management, and business development, Jo brings strategic leadership and a wealth of experience in driving positive outcomes within the health, human services, and State Government sectors.
+With a background in social work and a proven track record in recruitment, project management, and business development, Jo brings strategic leadership and extensive experience to the health, human services, and State Government sectors.
+She specialises in health professional recruitment and outreach initiatives, and 3GA programs.

+RN, GradDip(Health Promotion), PRINCE2, Mini MBA Kate is a Registered Nurse experienced in health promotion and project management.
+Her people and program management skills enable her to be agile and adaptable while maintaining an outcomes focus on improving quality access to primary healthcare.
 Kate’s extensive experience working with all levels of government, the community and stakeholders across the sector have provided her with insights into the challenges rural communities and health professionals face.
-Kate has led the design and delivery of many innovative and strategic health promotion and grants programs, supporting better access to health services, health information and activities across communities.
+With her strengths in strategic leadership, stakeholder engagement and collaborative partnerships, Kate has led the design and delivery of many innovative and strategic health promotion and grants programs, supporting better access to health services, health information and activities across communities.
 Whilst at RWAV, Kate has led the transformation of the RWAV grants program, enhanced the administration of a number of programs and developed the RWAV allied health portfolio.
 She has also led the development of the RWAV research program of activities.

 Msc (Fin), FCCA, FGIA, CA